 Special Storage for Dangerous Warehouse Materials

-Having an organized warehouse with labelled products and sectioned off areas helps facilitate the storing process for hazardous substances.
-In addition, there are key procedures which can help improve warehouse safety when it comes to hazardous materials.
+Having an organized warehouse with labeled products and sectioned-off areas helps facilitate the storing process for hazardous substances.
+In addition, there are key procedures that can help improve warehouse safety when it comes to hazardous materials.
 They are as follows:

-- Have an organized receiving area with information and paperwork for every substance that is received to properly identity what comes in and goes out.
+- Have an organized receiving area with information and paperwork for every substance that is received to properly identify what comes in and goes out.

 - Every individual material that is received should be accompanied by a Material Safety Data Sheet (MSDS) which provides: